Asset Tags And Their Designs

 Asset tags made from various materials and for various surfaces are used in just about every industry.
 The types of tags range from the humble Barcode label to QR (Quick Response) codes, RFID, GPS or Wi-Fi technology.
-The purpose of tagging your valuable assets, tools and equipment is to reduce human error, reduce asset “misplacement” and automate certain business processes.
+The purpose of tagging your valuable assets, tools and equipment is to reduce human error, asset “misplacement” and automate business processes.

-Asset labels or tags typically “stick-on” to assets using industrial adhesive backing and can be tamper-evident.
+Asset labels or tags typically “stick-on” to assets using an industrial adhesive backing and can be tamper-evident.
 The most common asset tag materials are anodized aluminium or laminated polyester.
-With the asset tag design (what you see on the tag itself) including a company logo.
-Organisations can colour-code their tags or add a border to the labels, providing a contrast to the equipment.

 On the other hand, there is a variety of tags that do much more than uniquely identifying an asset.
-In this article, we look at the different types of tags/labels.
-The materials used and environments where industries put these asset tags to use.
+In this article, we look at the different types of tags/labels, the materials used, and the environments where industries put these asset tags to use.

 Organisations purchase hundreds of different types of assets, tools and equipment for the successful operation of their tasks.
 Often these assets circulate within different departments or across different locations, and even countries.

-Moving assets around an organisation increase the chance of assets being misplaced, lost or even stolen.
+Moving assets around increase the chance of assets being misplaced or even stolen.
 But not utilising your assets to their fullest doesn’t make good business sense either.
 And this is where asset tracking comes into play.

 Adding this unique identifier to an asset management system allows you to record and store all sorts of data about your assets.
 With information being accessed via Web, Cloud and Mobile Apps, asset tracking streamlines your business workflows.